'Performing the tuba solo Fnugg, by Norwegian composer Øystein Baadsvik, Russell serenaded the audience until there was a smile on every face.'

 Follow Me on instagram with the link above!

-Tuba player, chamber musician and music educator Fraser Russell began playing tuba in Carnoustie High School, Scotland under the tuition of Michael Robertson.
-He then went on to study at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland), the Swedish National Orchestra Academy, Gothenburg; and completed his studies at the Hochschule für Musik und Tanz Köln.
+Tuba player and music educator Fraser Russell began playing tuba in Carnoustie High School, Scotland under the tuition of Michael Robertson.
+He then went on to study at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland), the Swedish National Orchestra Academy, Gothenburg; and completed his studies at the Hochschule für Musik und Tanz Köln / Orchesterzentrum NRW.

-Fraser has been fortunate enough to have had the opportunity to perform with several of Europe's top orchestras and ensembles including the Estonian Festival Orchestra, the Deutsche Radio Philharmonie Saarbrücken und Kaiserslautern, St. Petersburg Ballet, Norlands Opera and Symphony Orchestra, Staatsoperetta Dresden, Ghera Theater Orchester, World Brass, Gothenburg Symphony Orchestra Brass and Popical Ensembles, Scottish Chamber Orchestra Brass Quintet, and the Deutsche Kammerphilharmonie Bremen.
+Fraser has been fortunate enough to have had the opportunity to perform with several of Europe's top orchestras and ensembles including the Estonian Festival Orchestra, the Deutsche Radio Philharmonie Saarbrücken und Kaiserslautern, St. Petersburg Ballet, Norlands Opera and Symphony Orchestra, Staatsoperetta Dresden, Ghera Theater Orchester, World Brass, Gothenburg Wind Orchestra, Gothenburg Symphony Orchestra Brass and Popical Ensembles, Scottish Chamber Orchestra Brass Quintet, and the Deutsche Kammerphilharmonie Bremen.
 Fraser regularly performers as a stagemusician at the Semperoper in Dresden where he currently resides.

-Now based in Dresden, Germany, Fraser holds the position of Winds Director for the award winning music for social change project Musaik -Grenzenlos Musizieren e.V, as well as tuba teacher and coach for Spielmanzug Oberlichtenau.
+Now based in Dresden, Germany, Fraser holds the position of Orchestra Director for the award winning music for social change project Musaik -Grenzenlos Musizieren e.V, as well as tuba teacher and coach for Spielmanzug Oberlichtenau.
 In 2021 Fraser was appointed as teacher of tuba and tenorhorn in the Heinrich Schutz Konservatorium Dresden.

 Fraser is thankful for the support of the Dewar Awards for financial assistance in the purchase of instruments.

-Fraser has a huge passion and commitment to education and outreach work, and believes that music can have an incredibly positive impact on people’s lives.
-Fraser is the Winds Director as well as tuba and euphonium tutor for Musaik, a music for social change programme in Dresden, offering free tuition to children 3 times a week.
-As a coach Fraser works with the SOZ Orchestra in Oberlichtenau, Pulsnitz and in 2021 began working at the Heinrich Schutz Konservatorium Dresden where he teaches Tuba and Tenorhorn and coaches the brass section of the Nachwuchs Symphony and Wind orchestras.
+Fraser has a huge passion for, and commitment to education and outreach work, and believes that music can have an incredibly positive impact on people’s lives.
+Fraser is the Orchestra Director for Musaik, a music for social change programme in Dresden, offering free tuition to children 3 times a week.
+As a coach Fraser works with the SZO Orchestra in Oberlichtenau, Pulsnitz and in 2021 began working at the Heinrich Schutz Konservatorium Dresden where he teaches Tuba and Tenorhorn and coaches the brass section of the Nachwuchs Symphony and Wind orchestras.
 As well as the outreach work he has coordinated and delivered as a member of Pure Brass quintet, Fraser has trained and worked as an teaching artist with the Scottish Opera Education Department on their Elephant Angel Project, which travelled the length and breadth of Scotland over February and March 2011, delivering workshops to over 500 Primary 6 pupils.
 He has been a musician on the prestigious Live Music Now! scheme and his project Tuba Tots, an introduction of brass instruments for nursery children, appeared in the Aberdeen International Youth Arts Festival in 2012.
 He has also given masterclasses in Jamaica, Scotland, Luxembourg and the Faroe Islands and has coached for the National Children's Orchestra of Scotland and National Youth Orchestra of Jamaica.
 In his high school years Fraser studied percussion, specialising in pipe band snare drum and drum kit under George Black and Paul Judge respectively.
 This love of percussion has had a continued impact on his musical tastes and ideas when teaching and performing.